fortrabbit/blog/vertical-browser-tabs.md

 Tailwind CSS offers some standard media queries for targeting different screen sizes.
 Thankfully, it's not opinionated on how those may be used, but screen size assumptions may need to be treated with more care.

-- **Add more media query breakpoints?** Maybe
+- **Add more media query breakpoints?** Maybe.
 - **Yet another media query?** `@media only screen with verticalTabs and (max-width: 600px)`.
 Hm.
 - **Container queries instead of outer window size media queries?** Maybe.

 ## Fluid layout

+Fluid CSS design might be part of a solution too.
 What the hack are breakpoints anyway?
 Why does a layout need to break?
 Can't it be fluid, always look great?
 We have responsive units like %, vw, vh.
 And we have the wonderful clamp function.
 So we can have tamed fluid sizes for all space units (margin, padding) and font size too.

 ```css
 /* Simplistic example */